18F/afrs-pa/README.md

 ## System

-AFRISS-TF is the system of record for all session processing activities for all three Air Force components (Active Duty, Reserve, and Air National Guard).
+AFRISS-TF is the system of record for all session processing activities for all three Air Force components.
 It contains all information collected from first contact with a candidate through an individual being sworn in and being shipped for training.

 Information contained within the system includes (but is not limited to):
  - Leads (i.e. data pertaining to recruited candidates)